Approximation of bayesian Hawkes process models with Inlabru: Appendix B: Sensitivity to binning strategy

-In this section, we take the Inlabru replicate implementation and we try different parameters of the binning strategy.
-Specifically, we consider $\delta = 1,2,3,4,5,7$, $\Delta = 0.1, 0.2, 0.5$ and $n_{max} = 3, 10$.
-The binning strategy affects mostly, the ability to converge and the computational time required to reach convergence.
-Table \ref{tab:5_bins} reports the maximum number of iterations, the computational time (in minutes) and the convergence state for each combination of binning strategy parameters.
-Models with $\delta = 7,10$ tend to not converge.
-This is due to the fact that these binning strategies induce too wide bins (especially close to the observations, where we need finer bins) which in turns provide an approximation that is not accurate enough.
-Instead, strategies with $\delta = 2$ behaves well and are the fastest to converge.
+Examining Table \ref{tab:5_bins}, models with $\delta = 7,10$ tend to not converge.
+This is due to the fact that these binning strategies induce too wide bins (especially close to the observations, where we need a finer partition) which in turn provide an approximation that is not accurate enough.
+Instead, strategies with $\delta = 2$ behave well and are the fastest to converge.
+In this paper, we use a binning strategy defined by $\delta = 2$, $\Delta = 0.1$ and $n_{max} = 3$ because it is the fastest to reach convergence.

-The binning strategy affects only the distribution of the parameters $K, c,$ and $p$, the only ones related to the time triggering function, and therefore, we compare the posterior distributions of these parameters only.
-We show only the posteriors distributions for the case $\delta = 2$ which are the converging models with the lowest computational time.
-Figure \ref{fig:6_bin} shows that there are little differences betweeen the models.
+The binning strategy only affects the distribution of the parameters $K, c,$ and $p$: the only parameters of the time triggering function, and therefore, we compare the posterior distributions of these parameters only.
+We show the posteriors distributions for the case $\delta = 2$ which is the one with the lowest computational time.
+Figure \ref{fig:10_bin} shows that there are small differences between the models.
 Only the implementation with $\Delta = 0.1$ and $n_{max} = 3$ has lighter tails, this is due to having too small/not enough bins.